Philadelphia Medical Malpractice Lawyer

 - Misaligned Treatment: A medical professional may choose the wrong form of treatment or administer it incorrectly.
 In this case, the doctor is committing negligence, and you may be able to collect compensation.

-- Failure to warn patient of all risks: Each medical procedure comes with its own risks, and it’s the job of the medical staff to educate you about all of them.
+- Failure to warn the patient of all risks: Each medical procedure comes with its own risks, and it’s the job of the medical staff to educate you about all of them.
 If you’re not properly forewarned of the risks vs. benefits of a certain procedure, and you’re injured as the result of a known risk, you’re eligible to file a suit for negligence.

 The law establishes general criteria for determining medical malpractice.
 In order to successfully file a claim, your legal team must prove: